-The local cuisine such as Peking Duck and Sauced Noodles with Minced Meat are a must-try.
+The local cuisine such as Peking duck and sauced noodles with minced meat are a must-try.
 Peking Duck is a world renowned dish.
 The ducks are roasted in charcoal ovens and then served by the cook with spices and special sauce.
 The taste of the duck meat will certainly refresh your taste buds and look, there’s more.
-You’ll definitely want to give the sauced noodles with minced meat, it’s the most popular dish had by the locals — a Chinese spaghetti, if you will.
+You’ll definitely want to give the sauced noodles with minced meat a whirl, it’s the most popular dish had by the locals — a Chinese spaghetti, if you will.

 THINGS TO DO IN BEIJING